| FAQ's

 | When I removed the

-orchid from its old pot it didn't have many rots.
+orchid from its old pot it didn't have many roots.
 Will it still grow?

 Unlike